simshadows/discord-mentionbot/README.md

 View all installed and available modules in discord using the command `/mods`.

-* **Basic Information**: Presents some basic information about the server and the users in it, including user avatars and server icons. *(Installed by default.)*
 * **Mentions Notify**: PMs users of their mentions when they're offline.
 * **PM Greetings**: Greets users with a personalized private message upon joining the server.
 The contents of this private message can be customized.
 * **Server Activity Statistics**: Generates server statistics and graphs.